As an INTP your world is nearly entirely based on your finely tuned, logically constructed framework of the world.

 Well, I'm here to tell you that INTPs actually have very strong feelings and convictions; stronger than most other thinking types.

-The INTP is ruled by their logic, and their way of seeing the world is through this logical analysis.
+Myers and Briggs' typing tells us that the INTP is ruled by their logic, and their way of seeing the world is through this logical analysis.
 However, the INTP's thinking is strongly connected to emotion.
 The INTP wants the world to make sense, but they also are closely in tune with the feelings and emotions of those close to them.
 They can form a strong bond with those they closely identify with, and can be very loyal and dedicated to people they care about.

 Not Always Logical